 The Kurdish language that was spoken mainly during the Kurdish Sassanian Empire (3rd-7th Century AD), known as Pahlawani Kurdish, has been falsely re-named as “Middle Persian”.

-Median Kurdish and Avestan Kurdish
+Median and Avestan

 Names for the Kurdish settlement area